-Working capital refers to measuring an organization’s liquidity, which is required to manage its daily operations.
-Regardless of their structure or size, all the companies need working capital finance, given that maximum of their transactions generally happen through credit.
+Working capital measures an organization’s liquidity, which is required to manage its daily operations.
+Regardless of their structure or size, all companies need working capital finance, given that most transactions generally happen through credit.
 The credit period can extend anywhere from a few weeks to months.
 As an outcome, companies may not have adequate liquidity to meet their short-term obligations.
 Here, a working capital loan can come in handy for meeting the cash flow shortfalls of a company.

 How is working capital calculated?

 The working capital requirement can be calculated by deducting current liabilities from the existing assets owned by the company.
-Major constituents of a company’s existing assets include cash in hand, inventory or stock, and account receivables while components of a company’s current liabilities include wages, payables, taxes, and the interest owed.
+Major constituents of a company’s existing assets include cash in hand, inventory or stock, and account receivables; a company’s current liabilities include wages, payables, taxes, and the interest owed.

 Working capital formula